The Lesser Antillean Creoles of Antigua and Barbuda

 SPI: No longer Unreached

-The Lesser Antillean Creole are No Longer Unreached, which means there are more than 2% evangelical Christian populations and there are churches consistent with evangelical faith and practice.
+The Lesser Antillean Creoles are No Longer Unreached, which means there are more than 2% evangelical Christian populations and there are churches consistent with evangelical faith and practice.
 There is still more to be done among them.

-Next steps for the Lesser Antillean Creole:
+Next steps for the Lesser Antillean Creoles:

 Empower local believers to begin praying for their own people